What Is A Copay?

 The rate usually stays the same regardless of how many times you see your doctor.
 However, the cost can vary based on different services, such as lab tests, seeing specialists, or urgent care visits.
 The copay amount can also change based on the brand name or generic medications.

-While health insurance plans vary depending on the coverage level, policies with higher monthly premiumsA premium is a fee you pay to your insurance company for a health plan coverage.
+While health insurance plans vary depending on the coverage level, policies with higher monthly premiumsA premium is a fee you pay to your insurance company for health plan coverage.
 This is usually a monthly cost. generally have lower copays.
 Plans with lower premiums tend to have higher copays.
 If you frequently go to the doctor’s office, consider selecting a plan with a lower copay for visits.

 Copays and coinsurance are two different costs shared with your insurance company.
 Coinsurance is a percentage of a total medical bill split between you and your insurer.
 For example, your insurance plan may cover 80% of the cost, while you’re responsible for the remaining 20%.
 Coinsurance usually begins after you have met your deductible, whereas copays generally must be paid at the time you receive care.